 Your podiatrist will conduct a thorough biomechanical assessment and look at your child walking and running.
-We can examine a small child on mum or dad’s lap and make examination fun using games to encourage participation where necessary.
-Our podiatrists are friendly and love working with children.
+We can examine a small child on mum or dad’s lap and make the examination fun using games to encourage participation where necessary.
+Our podiatrists are friendly and have extensive experience working with children.

 If you aren’t sure whether there is a problem or not; it is worth having an assessment.
 Your podiatrist will let you know if everything is on track.
 Referrals to other specialists can also be arranged if required.
-In some cases the treatment may include footwear modification, stretches or strengthening.
+In some cases, treatment may be as simple as footwear modification, stretches or strengthening.

 Appointments can be made by calling the clinic on 9889 1078.

-Please bring in runners (old and new), as well as any other shoes you may use for different sports (e.g. football boots, netball shoes etc.).
-Please feel free to bring along any other shoes that you feel may be relevant to your assessment.
+Please bring in your child’s runners (old and new), school shoes as well as any other shoes you may use for different sports (e.g. football boots, netball shoes, dancing etc.).
+Please feel free to bring along any other shoes or aides (such as orthotics or supports) that you feel may be relevant for your child’s assessment.

 Not at all.
-Whilst we receive a lot of referrals from running coaches, personal trainers GP’s and other health professionals for this service.
-A referral is not necessary, if you feel that you have a running related injury – give us a call. .
+Whilst we receive a lot of referrals from GP’s, early childhood nurses, Paediatricians and even kinder or school teachers for this service.
+A referral is not necessary, if you feel that your child may have an issue, give our Podiatry team a call.

 If you have private health insurance these services will qualify for a rebate under your ancillary or extra’s cover.
 The rebate varies depending on your health insurer and level of cover so check the details of your policy.